andrasq/node-restiq/Readme.md

 returns the options.version string that was passed to createServer()

+### req.header( name, [defaultValue] )

+return the named header field, or defaultValue if was not specified in the request

 ### res.header( name, value )

 set a header value, aka writeHeader